Safety information for pilots operating near Moorabbin

 Hello Moorabbin Pilots!

-We're excited to introduce the View from Moorabbin Tower, your new newsletter dedicated to keeping you informed and safe on the ground and in the air.
-Each issue will feature insights and updates from your dedicated local controllers, who are committed to enhancing safety and creating a better flying environment for everyone.
+We're pleased to now have well established The View from Moorabbin Tower, your quarterly newsletter dedicated to keeping you informed and safe on the ground and in the air.
+Each issue features insights and updates from your dedicated local controllers, who are committed to enhancing safety and creating a better flying environment for everyone.

-Make sure to check out the questionnaire at the end of the newsletter to let us know which communication methods you prefer for receiving updates and information about operations at Moorabbin.
+Please check out the questionnaire at the end of the newsletter and let us know which communication methods you prefer for receiving updates and information about operations at Moorabbin.

 We look forward to working together to make Moorabbin airspace a safer place to fly.